-A five-member Board of Commissioners appointed by the County Judge Executive to serve four year terms, directs the business of the Water District. you have comments questions or for the Commissioners, they would be glad to hear from you.
-You are also attend the meetings regular board conducted on the fourth Monday of each month at 10:00 am (CST) at 21 Shull White Rd, Leitchfield, KY 42754.
+A five-member Board of Commissioners appointed by the County Judge Executive to serve four year terms, directs the business of the Water District. you have comments questions or for the Commissioners, they would be glad to hear You are also from you. attend the meetings regular board conducted on the fourth Monday of each month at 10:00 am (CST) at 21 Shull White Rd, Leitchfield, KY 42754.